 BANGKOK (AP) — Asian stock markets sank Tuesday despite an upbeat report on U.S. service industries that are the main driver of growth in the world’s No. 1 economy.

-Confidence dimmed even though the Institute for Supply Management said U.S. services activity expanded in July at the fastest pace in five months.
+Confidence dimmed even though the Institute for Supply Management said U.S. services activity exp[auth] anded in July at the fastest pace in five months.
 Its index rose to 56 points from 52.2 in June, the highest reading since February and above market expectations.
 Any reading over 50 indicates expansion and the higher the number, the stronger the growth.